mikkoJJ/lilja-game/README.md

 ----
 **The code** is released under the MIT Licence.

-**The graphical assets** are released under the Creative Commons attribution licence.
-See assets/COPYRIGHT.md for more information.
+**The graphics and audio assets** are released/used under the Creative Commons attribution licence.
+Please see assets/COPYRIGHT.md for details.